shalobalo/sysadm01_lesson03/README.md

 	> IT'S TIME TO TAKE A SCREENSHOT:  Make sure the screenshot contains at least 10 lines od google cloud shell log with ssh session to 'lesson02-securehost'

 	- Make sure you get back to cloudshell instance and your prompt line looks like this: `andy@cloudshell:~ (syseng01-10246)`
-	- Run `gcloud compute instanes list`
+	- Run `gcloud compute instances list`

 19. Check Billing details and find running virtual machine